b-dmitry1/BIOS/README.md

 ### x86 embedded BIOS R2
-Very compact (less than 8KB of ROM space) x86 BIOS for embedded systems, FPGA and emulators.
+Very compact (less than 8KB of ROM space) x86 BIOS for embedded systems, FPGA, and emulators.

 Tested with a hardware:
 * Original Intel 8086 CPU